 A: For the bowl, just rinse it with mild soap and water and pat it dry, *Be careful with the mesh.
-(For cats with claws keep their nails trimmed) The seat may be cleaned by wiping the top and underneath with a damp paper towel or wipe.
+The seat may be cleaned by wiping the top and underneath with a damp paper towel or wipe.
 Make sure you don't use harsh chemicals.

 Q: What if I only have one bathroom?

 A: Well, I had one bathroom when I invented Kitty's Loo®.
-What I did when I needed to use the toilet was to sit Kitty's Loo® on the floor.
+What I did when I needed to use the toilet was to sit Kitty's Loo® on the floor or the edge of the basin.
 The rim under Kitty's Loo® will keep it from getting dirty, and this keeps your toilet seat clean.

 Q: What if my cat drinks from or plays in the toilet?

 A: Distract your cat by playing with him and make him follow you into another room.
 If he starts this once you have removed the bowl, don’t discipline him.
 Instead distract him by praising him for using the bathroom but have him come to you for the praise.
 Make sure you are praising him consistently, verbally and by giving him treats.
 If praise and treating do not work, you may want to purchase a cat water fountain.